grpc/proposal/L80-cpp-async-response-reader-destruction.md

 subclasses can count on their destructor running and their backing memory being freed, as with any other C++ class.

-This proposal requires a bump of the major version.

 ## Background

 We currently [specialize](https://github.com/grpc/grpc/blob/7e14d23ab46e1b0924d6c3e40797ed1d587aee7a/include/grpcpp/impl/codegen/async_unary_call.h#L404-L408)